Mahdi-Heidari/On-delay-timer/README.md

 2: Input instruction 5 for making all output instructions highlited

-3: input instruction 6 for enabling all output instructions
+3: Input instruction 6 for enabling all output instructions

-In addition to what mentioned if I1 is activated for 5 seconds or more, all input instructions turn true.
+In addition to what mentioned if I1 is activated for 5 seconds or more, all output instructions turn true.